Table of Contents

 View on Amazon.com ➜

-This naturally-toning, alcohol-free spray is delightful.
+This naturally toning, alcohol-free spray is delightful.
 A toner balances oils and conditions your skin to help heal and protect it.
 These are important qualities while traveling when your skin is exposed to all kinds of internal and external stresses!
 This serum is made from roses and is the perfect way to freshen up, rehydrate, and protect your sensitive skin.
-It also smells lovely, which adds to the whole experience.
+It also smells lovely, which adds to the whole self-care ritual.

 Organic Rosewater Spray